-From the postmodern domestic sadism of “Dogtooth” to the leadenly fateful “mythic” phantasmagoria of “The Killing of a Sacred Deer,” I can’t say the cinema of Yorgos Lanthimos has ever been my cup of high-end art poison.
-Yet even from my doubting vantage, it’s hard to deny that Lanthimos has found an ideal vehicle for his pitiless gaze and darkly mocking formal severity in “The Favourite.”
-It’s a perfectly cut diamond of a movie — a finely executed, coldly entertaining entry in the genre of savage misanthropic baroque costume drama.
-Set in the court of Queen Anne during the early 1700s, with jaunty dollops of classical music playing in heavily ironic counterpart to all the low-minded chicanery, the movie is “Barry Lyndon” meets “Dangerous Liaisons” meets “All About Eve,” with blood flourishes lifted from Peter Greenaway.
+From the postmodern domestic sadism of “Dogtooth” to the “mythic” phantasmagoria of “The Killing of a Sacred Deer,” I can’t say the cinema of Yorgos Lanthimos has ever been my cup of art poison.
+Yet even from my doubting vantage, it’s hard to deny that Lanthimos has now found an ideal vehicle for his pitiless gaze and darkly mocking formal severity.
+“The Favourite” is a perfectly cut diamond of a movie — a finely executed, coldly entertaining entry in the genre of savage misanthropic baroque costume drama.
+Set in the court of Queen Anne during the early 1700s, with jaunty dollops of classical music playing in ironic counterpart to all the low-minded chicanery, the movie is “Barry Lyndon” meets “Dangerous Liaisons” meets “All About Eve,” with blood flourishes lifted from Peter Greenaway.
 Lanthimos, try as he might, will never be Stanley Kubrick, but he doesn’t have to be.
-He’s a Kubrick Lite stylist who, when he doesn’t get overly pretentious about it, knows how to make an outré story singe and connect.
+He knows how to make an outré story singe and connect.

-In “The Favourite,” Lanthimos sends his camera gliding through the halls and chambers of a castle that looks sprawling and ornate enough to be Blenheim Palace.
+In “The Favourite,” Lanthimos sends his camera gliding through the halls and chambers of a castle that looks sprawling and ornate enough to be the actual Blenheim Palace.
 The walls are made of wood, the carved ceilings are impossibly tall, and the director’s promiscuous use of wide-angle lenses only serves to enlarge rooms that are already as big as basketball courts.
-Inside the rooms, there’s a sense of debauched pageantry: rouged old men in wigs that come halfway down their backs, cackling as they engage in pastimes like indoor duck races, and the posh ladies and courtly vipers who stroll through the corridors dropping lines like, “Would you like a bite of my new maid before you leave?”
+Inside the chambers, there’s a debauched pageantry: rouged old men in wigs that come halfway down their backs, cackling as they engage in indoor duck races, and posh ladies and courtly vipers dropping lines like, “Would you like a bite of my new maid before you leave?”

 Enter Abigail (Stone), Sarah’s cousin, who was once a lady herself, but whose father gambled away his fortune and his good name.
-He even gambled away Abigail, who to pay off a debt was given to a German man she grew up sleeping with.
-How’s that for up-for-to-the-minute old-fashioned depravity?
-Abigail arrives at the castle with nothing (she’s even dunked in manure), but Lady Sarah puts her to work as a scullery maid, and it’s there that Abigail, with her grace and charm intact, begins to plot her rise.
-Stone makes her sweet and graceful on the surface but with a heart of tick-tock calculation.
-Yet the real trick of her performance is that even as we see what a schemer she is, we don’t necessarily recoil.
+He even gambled away Abigail, who arrives at the castle with nothing (she’s even dunked in manure).
+But Lady Sarah puts her to work as a scullery maid, and it’s there that Abigail, with her grace and charm intact, begins to plot her rise.
+Stone makes her sweet and graceful on the surface, with a heart of tick-tock calculation.
+Yet the trick of her performance is that even as we see what a schemer she is, we don’t necessarily recoil.
 “The Favourite” is a sick-joke morality play in which the message is: Every woman has her reasons.

-This clawingly competitive political-erotic triangle is at the center of the movie, with a few key men as supporting scoundrels.
+Abigail and Sarah are like Jane Austen characters for whom ambition has been heightened into killer instinct.
+The movie plays out as a clawingly competitive political-erotic triangle between Abigail, Sarah, and the queen, with a few key men as supporting scoundrels.
 Nicholas Hoult, as insinuating as he is tall, makes his presence felt as Harley, the caustic fop who represents the land owners (he’s fighting to cut the taxes that are paying for the war, and is therefore Lady Sarah’s enemy), and Joe Alwyn is Masham, the empty-headed court hunk who Abigail ardently woos — but the second she marries him, we see, on a bitterly hilarious wedding night, what he means to her.

 “The Favourite” comes off as an upper-crust concoction, but it’s rooted in events and relationships that really took place.
 That’s most apparent in the character of Queen Anne, played by Olivia Colman (from “The Crown” and “The Lobster”) as a genuine dysfunctional monarch.
-She’s a creature of drooping but vibrant flesh, and of epic mood swings: now raging, now stubborn, now malleable, now lusty, now scalded by pain, now consumed with melancholia.
-Yet Colman, who’s like Melissa McCarthy as a tragicomic figure, somehow melds those moods into one majestically mercurial presence, as the queen tries to regain herself.
+She’s a creature of drooping but vibrant flesh, and of stubborn mood swings: now raging, now lusty, now scalded, now consumed by melancholia.
+Yet Colman, who’s like Melissa McCarthy as a tragicomic figure, somehow melds those moods into one majestically mercurial presence.
 She’s the most soulful character in a movie that says that too much soul, in a world as ruthless as this one, is something you can’t afford to have.